PrivSec-dev/privsec.dev/content/posts/macos/macOS Security Overview.md

 author: kimg45
 ---

 macOS comes equipped with many security features to keep you safe.
 Check out the [Apple Platform Security](https://support.apple.com/guide/security/welcome/web) page for more detail about the security features in a Mac.
-This guide assumes you're running on official Apple hardware that's officially supported by the latest version of macOS.
+This guide assumes you're running on official Apple hardware that's officially supported by the latest stable version of macOS.

 ## FileVault